 However, if you already have legal permanent residency, then divorce after green card approval will not impact your status.
 This will only be an issue should you apply to obtain U.S. citizenship through naturalization.

-Getting Your Green Card After Divorce
+Green Card Divorce Before 2 Years

 What happens if you get a green card divorce before the end of the two-year conditional period?
 If you find yourself in this scenario and the final order of divorce is obtained before the initial period ends, then you will need to convince the USCIS that there is a valid reason to bypass the joint filing requirement.
 This can be done by demonstrating that the marriage was bona fide, to begin with, and not a fraud.

 What are some things you can use to prove the marriage was entered in good faith?

 - Documents showing joint ownership of property or common residence

 - Evidence proving finances were intermingled

 - If children were born from the marriage, their birth certificates

 - Affidavits from friends or parties who can testify to the legitimacy of the marriage

 A qualified immigration attorney will also advise you to prepare a formal explanation of the reasons for the green card divorce occurring.
 If your case is not compelling and the USCIS finds that the marriage ended due to fault on your behalf (i.e., adultery, abandonment, etc.) you will likely have your I-751 petition denied.